 It all depends on the size of the aquarium.
 Regardless of the tank size, it's important to have solid support based not only on the tank size but the filled weight of the aquarium.
 The biggest error made by aquarium owners is underestimating the weight of the tank once it is filled with water.

-Glass tanks are twice as heavy as acrylic tanks.
 An empty twenty-gallon glass aquarium weighs over twenty-five pounds, while an acrylic tank weighs half that.
 Regardless of the material the tank is made of, the real problem comes into play when it is filled with water.

 Water is Heavy